-Top 8 Essential Website Optimization Strategies for 2019
+Top 8 Essential Website Optimization Strategies

 5. Content Marketing

-It is projected that by 2020, 44 zettabytes of data will be produced every day.
+It is projected that by this year, 44 zettabytes of data will be produced every day.

 To put this in perspective, that’s the equivalent of 8.48 trillion songs or 1,440 years of HD video every day.